Autostronomy/AstroPhot/README.md

 ## Installation

-AutoProf can be pip installed with:
+AutoProf can be installed with pip:

 ```
 pip install autoprof